Cronulla Suburb Profile

 Transport links

-From Cronulla to the CBD is about one hour, and the same line is also a convenient way to get to other parts of Sutherland Shire, like Caringbah or Westfield Miranda.
+From Cronulla to the CBD is about one hour, and the same line is also a convenient way to get to other parts of the Sutherland Shire, like Caringbah or Westfield Miranda.

 Beaches